yfish1/SST23/README.md

 Overall, we find this project a very good way of learning.
 We think our junior students should also get a similar project next year.
 There are many upsides but also a few downsides to this project.
 I will discuss these now.
 The biggest upside of this project is that we had the chance to explore security options with a very hands-on approach.
 Because of this we learned a lot of things about our curriculum and very fast.
 It is also important to note that we liked this way of learning which made everything a little easier.
 There is a downside to this, this way of learning is very time-consuming.
 In a matter of 6 weeks we have daily classes, weekly assignments, two projects and to top it off we have an exam at the end of this period.
 The timing of this project was a little awkward.
 Another upside is that we were quite free to do as we like.
 We assume that it is one of the things that we, IT-students, really enjoy.
 We really appreciate the freedom that we had within this project.
 We also have a downside to not for this project, we had to build our own webstore.
 In this case it is very hard to create a website in a language that you do not know and then must find vulnerabilities in this language.
 It made this project much more complex than it had to be.
 A suggestion we had was that we would get a website and we would have to analyze (more) vulnerabilities on that website.

-(XSS process uitleggen/ SQLi (nog ni echt iets gedaan)) (WRITE PROBLEMS/PROGRESS/CHOICE OF TOOL/...
-HERE)

-OWASP ZAP TOOL DELETED EVERYTHING
+Lastly, we had different assignments for every group.
+This is not necessarily bad, but the assignments all covered different subjects.
+This means we are being graded for different parts and goes against the principle of equal education for all students.
+We hope that this feedback can be taken constructively and offered some additional insights for you.
+We would like to thank you for your classes, without a brown-nose we can all say that we enjoyed your curriculum.